sweagleExpert/integrations/azure-devops/Sweagle_Extension/overview.md

 - Snapshot will create an unalterable release tag for your configuration

 - Export is used to export configuration release in any format you need with optional filtering rules also, if required

+## Prerequisites.

+To make usage of this extension, you need to subscribe to a Service Now Sweagle application and define a connection to your instance using a valid API token.